Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 ”Buying Tandemz credits allows us to perpetuate the user research at Ubble, to make the tests more regular in order to maximize the ROI of our actions.”

-Want to know more about how our customers use Tandemz to boost their user research?
+Want to know more about how our clients use Tandemz to boost their user research?
 Read our other clients' case studies:

 * [Cdiscount](https://www.tandemz.io/posts/client-use-case-cdiscount/)
 * [Mano mano](https://www.tandemz.io/posts/use-case-manomano/)